 You gain another First Level Spell Slot, taking your total up to 4, and you also get two Second Level Spell Slots.

-As mentioned at Level 4, you should be able to choose two additional Spells now, so we can grab a couple of Second Level Spells right away!
+As mentioned at Level 4, you should be able to choose two additional Spells now (one from the new unlocked slot, and one replacing Command from Level 4), so we can grab a couple of Second Level Spells right away!
 We recommend going for the following options:

 The Paladin also unlocks two new Spells from your subclass at Level 5 (these don’t need to be Prepared like those mentioned above):